 Ocuflox is an ophthalmic quinolone antibiotic consisting of ofloxacin.
 We carry these eye drops in both the brand choice and generic alternative in 0.30%!

 Ocuflox is used for treating bacterial infections located in the eye.
 This medication is also effective at treating ulcers located in the cornea of the eye.
 Unfortunetly, Ocuflox will only be effective in treating bacterial infections of the eye, not viral or fungal infections.
 More common bacterial infections may include pink eye (conjunctivitis), eye styes, and bacterial keratitis.

 Ocuflox (ofloxacin) is effective in treating bacterial eye infections because of its ability to fight bacteria and prevent further growth, allowing the immune system to fight off the infection more easily.

 Follow the directions given to you by your doctor.

 Do not use this medication while you have eye contact lenses in.
 Remove any contact lenses before applying the eye drops.
 Wash your hands before and after applying the eye drops.
 The average recommendation is…

-Bacterial corneal ulcer: days 1-2: while awake, apply one to two eye drops into the affect eye every 30 minutes.
+Bacterial corneal ulcer: days 1-2: while awake, apply one to two eye drops into the affected eye every 30 minutes.
 When sleeping, wake up around four to six hours after going to bed; apply one to two drops.
-Days 3-7: apply one to two drops hourly, while awake.
+Days 3-7: apply one to two drops hourly while awake.